 ❦ ❦ ❦

 Nevertheless, Ravana was not to be put off.
 His blood hot with anger and desire, he threatened to kill Maricha if he did not help with the task.
-And so, knowing Ravanna could do this, Maricha complied, expecting to die.
-He may have reflected that dying at the hand of Rama would be a much more merciful end than being killed by Ravana.
+And so, knowing Ravana could do this, Maricha complied.
+He expected to die, but he may have reflected that dying at the hand of Rama would be a much more merciful end than being killed by Ravana.

 Like Shurpanakha, Maricha could take whatever form he chose.
 He made himself appear as a glistening gold-colored stag, and he walked near to Sita.
 When she saw him, she called Rama and Lakshmana to capture him, so she could have him as a pet.
 Lakshmana went after the stag, leaving Rama with Sita.

 Not much time passed before Rama and Sita heard what sounded like Lakshmana calling for assistance.
 But it was not Lakshmana.
 It was Maricha.
-And when Rama was only gone an instant, Ravana, disguised as a begger-monk, approached Sita.
-When he was close, he suddenly snatched her, with one hand covering her mouth so she could not call.
+And when Rama was only gone an instant, Ravana, disguised as a beggar-monk, approached Sita.
+As he came close, he suddenly snatched her, with one hand covering her mouth so she could not call.
 And he took her away.

 Sometimes, when things go terribly wrong in the affairs of human beings, nature itself revolts.
 And so it was when Ravana kidnapped Sita.
 Horrified by his actions, much of nature stood against Ravana.
 Streams swelled unnaturally, rain poured down unexpectedly, and the earth shook.

 The birds and beasts, stood in the way of their progress also.
 In one case, a vulture named Jatayu attacked, only to have his wings cut off by Ravana’s sword.
-His wound was mortal, and he fell to the Earth.
+His wounds were mortal, and he fell to the Earth.

-Rama and Lakshmana returned to their cottage only to find that Sita was missing.
+Rama and Lakshmana returned to their cottage and found that Sita was missing.
 As students of nature, they were easily able to see Sita’s tracks on the ground, and they could see that a man had carried her off.
 They realized in an instant that Sita had been kidnapped, and they went after her frantically.